One of the most challenging question types on the ACT comes down to this:

 The author is considering removing the preceding text.
 If the author were to do so, the passage would primarily be losing what?

-Before we talk about how to answer these questions correctly, we need to understand an important word: purpose.
-Essentially, these questions are trying to see if you can understand the purpose of a passage, paragraph, or sentence, and sometimes how those purposes relate to each other.
-How does the purpose of a sentence, for example, relate to the purpose of a whole passage?
+Before you can answer these questions consistently, you need to understand one key word: purpose.
+These questions test whether you can identify the purpose of a passage, paragraph, or sentence, and how those purposes connect.
+For example, how does the purpose of one sentence support the purpose of the whole passage?

 [1] It was my first time in South Florida and I wanted to see an Oustalet’s chameleon.
 My husband knew that this was the only way he’d ever convince me to move here, and so he obliged.
 After securing permission, we headed to a nearby avocado farm with our headlamps ready.